section-engineering-education/engineering-education/content/articles/using-multiple-ssh-keys-for-multiple-github-accounts/index.md

 published: true
 url: /using-multiple-ssh-keys-for-multiple-github-accounts/
 title: Using Multiple SSH Keys for Multiple GitHub Accounts
-description: In this article, we will understand how to create and work with SSH keys for using multiple GitHub accounts
+description: In this article, we will go over how to create and work with SSH keys to use multiple GitHub accounts.
+We will also learn how to create and update an SSH config file.
 author: wangui-leah
-date: 2021-07-29T00:00:00-03:15
+date: 2021-07-30T00:00:00-14:15
 topics: []
 excerpt_separator: <!--more-->
 images: